 If we look at the US as a whole, cannabis with THC content of over 0.3% is classified as a Schedule I drug under the federal Controlled Substances Act of 1970, and possessing it is therefore illegal.

-Meaning, if you’re caught in possession of marijuana by federal law enforcement, you could get a misdemeanor and a fine up to $1,000, or up to a year of jail time for a first-time offence.
+Meaning, if you’re caught in possession of marijuana by federal law enforcement, you could get a misdemeanor and a fine of up to $1,000, or up to a year of jail time for a first-time offense.

 The penalties are even more severe for selling and cultivating marijuana, compared to possession.
 If you are caught with 50 kg (selling) or less than 50 plants (cultivating) of marijuana, you could be charged with up to 5 years of jail time, or up to $250,000 in fines.